ZiweiXU/DTL-action-segmentation/README.md

 # Differentiable Temporal Logic for Temporal Action Segmentation

-This repository contains the software used in our NeurIPS 2022 Paper _Don't Pour Cereal into Coffee: Differentiable Temporal Logic for Temporal Action Segmentation_.
+This repository contains the software used in our NeurIPS 2022 Paper _Don't Pour Cereal into Coffee: Differentiable Temporal Logic for Temporal Action Segmentation_ ([➡️ project page](https://diff-tl.github.io/)).

 ## Setup